 ✔ Improvement suggestions and support tickets.

-Effective governance is at the heart of a sustainable enterprise intranet strategy.
-Without clear ownership and structure, even well-designed platforms lose relevance over time.
-Form a cross-functional governance team with defined responsibilities, such as:
+Effective governance is at the heart of a sustainable intranet strategy.
+Without clear ownership and structure, even well-designed platforms risk losing relevance over time.
+Governance ensures consistency, accountability, and long-term success as the intranet evolves.

 ✔ Intranet Board – Strategic oversight and prioritization.